Doonesbury by Garry Trudeau for July 02, 2013

 19. Missing large

-stephensalaun almost 11 years ago
+stephensalaun over 11 years ago

 Everybody wants to claim that the SCOTUS decision stating that the Voting Rights Act provisions designed to end racist restrictive practices in the South, are now no longer necessary, is a blow for Civil Rights.
 Of course, for those African-American leaders who make their living out of playing up racism to their followers, it is indeed a blow, to their income.
 By saying that restrictions on Southern states in changing voting laws are no longer necessary, that takes away a major talking point for the black racists among us.